-Midday in Cathedral Sq, true to CERA's short-changing form, CERA hadn't removed 2 cordon fences on the west side of ruined Christchurch Cathedral.
+Midday in Cathedral Sq, true to CERA's short-changing form, CERA hadn't removed 2 cordon fences on the W side of ruined Christ Church Cathedral.
 Citizens were streaming into Cathedral Sq both sides of Worcester St & Colombo St, but were blocked by the 2 remaining cordon fences.
 CERA office huts were gone from Cathedral Sq, but CERA's leaving 2 cordon fences, stopped citizens walking around their beloved Cathedral.

-I'd parked my car near Colombo St / Salisbury St corner, as I wanted to wander southwards down Colombo St for the first time since the 22.02.11 quake.
+I'd parked my car near Colombo St / Salisbury St cnr, as I wanted to wander S down Colombo St for the first time since the 22.02.11 quake.
 I wandered past demolition sites of old, wooden bldgs both sides of Colombo St. All that remained was a rickety turret of a ghost house by a heap of weedy rubble.